 The centre has been designed to accommodate consulting, diagnostic treatment and counselling services, in one private and convenient location.
 Our surgeons were amongst the first to use digital ultrasound both in the consulting rooms and the operating theatre.
 It was the first private clinic to have breast care nurses.
 From humble beginnings with only the two surgeons, one receptionist/practice manager and two part time breast care nurses, the centre has certainly grown.

 Some 8000 patients per year receive care at the Breast and Endocrine Centre.

 Today we have increased our consulting and waiting space to improve the patient experience.
-We have a multi-disciplinary team consisting of four breast and endocrine surgeons, a breast clinician, clinical psychiatrist, 3 Burnside Hospital breast care nurses and 4 support staff including a designated practice manager.
+We have a multi-disciplinary team consisting of 3 breast and endocrine surgeons, 2 breast clinicians, clinical psychiatrist, 2 Burnside Hospital breast care nurses and 4 support staff including a designated practice manager.
 The co-located specialist radiologists from Jones and Partners Medical Imaging, pathologists and associated health professionals continue to be integral to our service.
 This enables us to provide diagnosis and an ongoing treatment plan to most patients in one visit.
 Surgical and medical treatment is provided in leading edge facilities, supported by teams of compassionate and professional staff.